basilhussain/stm8-crc/README.md

 * `crc32_update` (ASM): 187 bytes
 * `crc32_update_ref` (C): 95 bytes

-If you want to use these library functions but minimise the code size, it is possible to disable the loop unrolling by removing the `ASM_UNROLL_LOOP` macro definition from the Code::Blocks project build options and re-compiling.
+However, to minimise the code size, it is possible to disable the loop unrolling by building without the `ASM_UNROLL_LOOP` macro defined.
 While this will compromise the execution speed, it should still be faster than the reference C implementations.

+There are Code::Blocks project build targets configured that will build variants of the library both with and without `ASM_UNROLL_LOOP`; the targets with are named 'Fast'.
+When building the 'All' virtual target, both variants are built.

 # Licence